All Library locations will be closed on November 26 and 27 for the Thanksgiving Holidays. All locations will be open on November 28.

 The Readers' Advisory database known as Novelist Plus is not new to us, as we have offered it for several years.
 OPL patrons have often been delighted to find a NoveList match made in reading heaven for their interests.
 Here you will find "read-alikes" for favorite titles, authors, and series, or browse by topic or genre for lists of recommended titles.
-Access to NoveList Plus is also
+Access to NoveList Plus is also available through a

 The Return of the Native by Thomas Hardy, Notes from the Lakeview Book Club